List of political parties in Sardinia

-Several political parties operate in Sardinia.
+This is the list of political parties in Sardinia, Italy.

 No party has ever had the chance of gaining power alone and thus parties must work with each other to form coalition governments.
-The political parties are currently organized mainly in two political coalitions at the regional level: once centred on the Sardinian Action Party and Lega Sardegna, the other around Democratic Party.
-Because of their ideological and political factionalism, the Sardinian nationalist parties have played a marginal role in the electoral scene.
+The political parties are currently organized mainly in two political/electoral alliances at the regional level: a centre-right coalition mainly composed of the Brothers of Italy, the Sardinian Reformers and Forza Italia, and a centre-left coalition formed around the Democratic Party and the Five Star Movement.

+Sardinia has had plenty of regionalist and/or regional parties, the most successful of which had been the Sardinian Action Party.
+However, because of their ideological and political factionalism, Sardinian nationalism has played a marginal role in the electoral scene.

 Parties

 Major parties

-More than 10% in the 2019 regional election (or at least 10 regional councillors):
+More than 10% in the 2024 regional election (or at least 10 regional councillors):